Vmart1989/screenshots2/readme.md

 ## Website Screenshot Taker with PlayWright

-Use automatization to keep track of changes in your websites.
+Use automatization to keep track of visual changes in your websites.
+It takes a snapshot of one or more websites and stores it a database.

 To run use: